Table of Contents

 Key Takeaways

-• Solo Roth 401(k)s offer after-tax contributions with tax-free growth and no income limits.
+• Solo Roth 401(k)s use after-tax dollars, allowing tax-free growth and withdrawals in retirement without income limits for participation.

 When you work for a company, saving for retirement often can be straightforward.
 Provided you can participate in a plan, you may be able to put a percentage of your paycheck into your retirement account automatically.
 Your employer might even match your contribution.